wI2L/scrabbler/README.md

 The application presents itself as a terminal user-interface with two *views*:

-- **draw view**: displays the tiles that are randomly drawn from the selected distribution.
+- **Draw view**: displays the tiles that are randomly drawn from the selected distribution.
 You can either accept the draw or refuse it to generate a new one. *Note that tiles that were not played in the previous round are kept and are not drawn again.*
-- **play view**: allows you to enter the tiles that were played (the order you type them in doesn't matter).
+- **Play view**: allows you to enter the tiles that were played (the order you type them in doesn't matter).
 You cannot enter unavailable tiles.

 ### Options